klaudiosinani/signale/readme.md

 - Return Type: `String`

-Sets a timers and accept an optional label.
+Sets a timers and accepts an optional label.
 If none provided the timer will receive a unique label automatically.

 Returns a string corresponding to the timer label.